-For details of how this Neighbourhood Plan conforms to the Basic Conditions see the Basic Conditions Statement.
-This statement explains how the Corpusty and Saxthorpe Neighbourhood Plan meets the requirements of the Neighbourhood Planning regulations.
+For details of how this Neighbourhood Plan conforms to the Basic Conditions see the Basic Conditions Statement and the Examiner's Report.
+These documents explain how the Corpusty and Saxthorpe Neighbourhood Referendum Version meet the requirements of the Neighbourhood Planning regulations.

 Corpusty and Saxthorpe Parish Council applied to North Norfolk District Council in July 2013 for the Parish to be designated a Neighbourhood Plan Area.
-After appropriate advertisement and consultations the whole of Corpusty and Saxthorpe Parish was designated a Neighbourhood Planning Area by North Norfolk District Council in December 2013.
-Corpusty and Saxthorpe Parish Council is a 'relevant body' for the purposes of neighbourhood planning by virtue of Section 61 G(2) of the Town and Country Planning Act 1990.
+After appropriate advertisement and consultation, the whole of Corpusty and Saxthorpe Parish was designated a Neighbourhood Planning Area by North Norfolk District Council in December 2013.
+Corpusty and Saxthorpe Parish Council is a 'relevant body' for the purposes of neighbourhood planning by virtue of Section 61 G(2) of the Town and Country Planning Act 19906.

-The European Convention on Human Rights has been considered and there is nothing in this Draft Neighbourhood Plan that would conflict with any of its provisions.
+The European Convention on Human Rights has been considered and there is nothing in this Neighbourhood Plan that would conflict with any of its provisions.